Art Conservation for the Midwest — Preserving What Matters

 Client Feedback

 “Truly one of the places that actually makes Cleveland 'world class'.
-This location is where great works of art from around the world are sent to be preserved or cleaned or repaired.
-In order to work here, you have to have a double Master's Degree in both art and chemistry.”
+This location is where great works of art from around the world are sent to be preserved or cleaned or repaired.”

 — ICA Client